 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
 Progress against delivery Notes and additional information Short-term actions (within 6 to 12 months) VNS - Crown Office and Procurator Fiscal Service to review its administrative processes for those registering for the Victim Notification Scheme (VNS) as a matter of priority to avoid retraumatising victims.
 This should include updating the registration process.
 In part COPFS has previously explained it will contribute to the Scottish Government review of the VNS scheme.
 COPFS will also carry out a review of correspondence which it issues to victims and relevant persons to ensure it is trauma informed and properly explains the scheme.
-The Committee is to contact the VNS - Scottish Prison Service to review how it manages the Victim Notification Scheme Yes COPFS for an update.
+The Committee may wish to task the clerks with contacting COPFS VNS - Scottish Prison Service to review how it manages the Victim Notification Scheme Yes for an update.
 SPS has previously advised Scottish Government (the policy owners of the VNS scheme) that it will participate in the 'Independent Review of the Victim Notification Scheme'.
 In addition, SPS is currently working with Scottish Government to review VNS letters issued by SPS to improve the communications victims receive.
-The Committee is to contact the SPS for an update

 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
-Progress against delivery Notes and additional information VNS - update from the Cabinet Secretary for Justice and Veterans on plans, and a timetable, for reforming the support provided to victims and a review of the Victim Notification Scheme Yes Independent review of the VNS in progress The Scottish Government has said that in March 2022, the Cabinet Secretary for Justice and Veterans appointed Alastair MacDonald and Fiona Young to conduct an independent review of the VNS, including the separate scheme for victims of offenders with a mental disorder.
+Progress against delivery Notes and additional information The Committee may wish to task the clerks with contacting SPS for an update VNS - update from the Cabinet Secretary for Justice and Veterans on plans, and a timetable, for reforming the support provided to victims and a review of the Victim Notification Scheme Yes Independent review of the VNS in progress The Scottish Government has said that in March 2022, the Cabinet Secretary for Justice and Veterans appointed Alastair MacDonald and Fiona Young to conduct an independent review of the VNS, including the separate scheme for victims of offenders with a mental disorder.
 The review started in April 2022 and is due to take around 12 months to complete.
-The Committee to monitor progress.
-Friday releases - Scottish Prison Service to review its communication processes in the run up to a prisoner's release and its administrative process to ensure that victims are not informed on a Friday about a prisoner's release The Bill is now being scrutinised by the Committee To is being considered as part of the Bail and Release from Custody Bill.
+The Committee can now monitor progress.
+Friday releases - Scottish Prison Service to review its communication processes in the run up to a prisoner's release and its administrative process to ensure that victims are not informed on a Friday about a prisoner's release The Bill is now being scrutinised by the Committee To be considered as part of the new Bail and Release from Custody Bill.
 Vulnerable witnesses - views from the Crown Office and Procurator Fiscal Service, the Scottish Courts and Tribunal Service, Police Scotland and Social Work Scotland on how the scheme for vulnerable witnesses is working In part To be decided Some information has been provided but it is not clear if COPFS believe the scheme is working or whether there are delays.
 Police Scotland referred to its work on VAWG (see other section of this Action Plan).
-The Committee is to ask several third sector groups for a view on the effectiveness of the scheme for vulnerable witnesses.